ebenezerArt/DLNLP_assignment_25/README.md

-# Racial Bias Detection with BiRNN-Attention Model
+# Racial Bias Detection and Catergorisation with BiRNN-Attention Model

 This repository contains code for detecting and categorizing racial bias in text using a Bidirectional RNN with Attention model.
 The implementation processes the HateXplain dataset, categorizing racial bias into multiple groups and employing a multi-task learning approach to both detect and categorize racial bias in text.